 Resolution: Minimum lines per mm (L) given by L=864/s, where s is the smaller dimension of the chart display area. (e.g. for the minimum chart area, s=270 mm, the resolution L = 864/270 = 3.20 lines per mm, giving a "picture unit" size of 0.312 mm)

 The specifications above permit a chart display whose minimum resolution (lines/mm) may vary depending on the size of the display.
-Maintaining a clearly readable chart display under this flexibility imposes certain requirements on the display software, which are described in clause C-13.2.
+Maintaining a clearly readable chart display under this flexibility imposes certain requirements on the display software, which are described in clause 10.2.

 Information should be displayed in the ECDIS on one or more physical screens, which may be divided into more than one chart display.
 Information may be displayed automatically, on demand or as a result of Mariner's selection.